jiaolyulu/kineticSculpture/final-project.md

 3: Encourage explore Mechanism or Material

-4: Can work well without maintainance for 1 week
+4: Can work well for 1 week

 5: No matrix of motors (It is kind of difficult to do it in a small club, go for Digifab if you want to do that)